vbsw/urlsaver/README.md

 # URL Saver

 ## About
-URL Saver is a program to manage URLs by tags, i.e. keywords.
+URL Saver is a program to manage URLs by tags (i.e. keywords).

-URL Saver is created by Vitali Baumtrok <vbsw@mailbox.org> and published at <https://github.com/vbsw/urlsaver>.
+URL Saver is published at <https://github.com/vbsw/urlsaver>.

+Current version is 0.1.0.

-## Copying
+## Copyright
+Copyright 2016, Vitali Baumtrok (vbsw@mailbox.org).

 URL Saver is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or